 If you want some explosive pops with your jumps and ollies, the System MTN Snowboard can give you that thanks to the small cambered sections on the nose and tail.
 Moreover, the 3D core also responds well, and it is lightweight.
 There is some good float in powder for a smooth ride whether you’re cruising through the park or racing down the mountain.
-It comes in a package as well with APX boots and bindings.
-You can also check out our best snowboards for kids list.
+It comes in a package with APX boots and bindings, and you can also check out our best snowboards for kids list.

 - Works great for tricks

 - Doesn’t come detuned

 Ideal for: Entry-level to expert adult all-mountain snowboarders

 This is a versatile and forgiving board whether you’ve only been riding for a short time or you’re an advanced user looking for a more playful snowboard.
 No matter the condition of the snow, the Brainstorm is stable and consistent.
 It has a confident edge hold even on ice, and it moves well over bumps and other uneven terrains.